 What makes the School of Geography at QMUL distinctive from other universities?

 QMUL Geography is consistently ranked in the top tiers of university league tables, but the main reason students choose us is our unique mix of research specialisms which inspires our curriculum.
 We are teaching students about the very latest developments in the discipline and our team is filled with people who have acted as advisers to a range of important organisations such as the Environment Agency, Natural England, Thames21, World Bank, UNESCO, HM Treasury and many more, so they know how to apply this learning in the real world.
 Our location in east London offers a residential campus and therefore a great student experience in one of the most exciting cities in the world.
 Our fieldwork options take students to diverse locations from Mumbai to New Zealand as well as around London and the UK.
 There are also opportunities to “bring the field into the laboratory” in our experimental facilities in the River Lab.
 Right here in London students benefit from our extensive links with local community and environmental organisations across all three years of the degree programme.
-Combine this experience with a degree from a Russell Group university, and that’s why you’ll find 93% of our graduates in work or further study just six months after graduation (DLHE 2015).
+Combine this experience with a degree from a Russell Group university, and that’s why you’ll find between 86-91% of our students to be satisfied with their courses overall (NSS 2017).

 What is your typical offer?

 Our typical offer is ABB.
 For geography programmes A-level geography is preferred although not required.
 For environmental science programmes we require one science subject at A-level (grade B), for example maths, biology, chemistry, physics, geology or psychology.
-We don’t accept environmental studies in replacement of a science subject; nor do we accept general studies A-level in any case.
-We consider each application carefully with reference to the personal statement, teacher reference, extended project qualification (EPQ) or other relevant experience.
+We don’t accept general studies A-level.
+Alternative offers may be made to applicants taking the Extended Project Qualification.
 Unconditional offers can also be made based on the strength of application, or to those who have already achieved their grades.
 For the International Baccalaureate our usual offer is 32 with 6,5,5 in Higher Level subjects to include geography or science.

 What is the difference between the Geography BA and BSc and what happens if I choose the wrong one?